den-materials/intro-mongoose/readme.md

 });
 ```

+>Challenge: Create your own reminder project, but personalize the reminders to suit your own interests and errands.
 Now run the seed file in order to add these default values to our Database, by typing ```node db/seed.js``` in the terminal.

 <!-- 11:15 5 minutes -->

 ## Server Setup

-Now that we've got all of our models and seed data set.
+Now we've got all of our models and seed data set.
 Let's start building out the reminders application.
 Let's update our main application file to include the dependencies we'll need.

 In `index.js`: